-Gift cards for Amazon, Visa, and iTunes are all safe bets, but what if you end up with one you'll never use?
-Maybe it's for a restaurant you don't like or a store that isn't nearby.
-If you find yourself in this position, you can sell your unwanted gift cards.
+Gift cards for Amazon, Visa, and iTunes are all safe bets, but what if you end up with some you'll never use?
+Maybe they're for a restaurant you don't like or a store that isn't nearby.
+If you find yourself in this position, you can sell your gift cards.
 Here's how to do it.

-The short answer is yes, but you may get more value by trading it for another gift card.
-For instance, you could sell a $25 Walmart gift card to CardCash for $22.25 in cash.
-However, you could get more bang for your buck if you trade the Walmart card for a $23.36 Amazon gift card, or a $24.59 AMC Theatres gift card.
+The short answer is yes, but you may get more value by trading a gift card for another gift card.
+For instance, you could sell a $25 Walmart gift card to CardCash for $22 in cash.
+However, you could get more bang for your buck if you trade the Walmart card for a $22.77 Amazon gift card, a $23.54 Bed Bath & Beyond gift card, or a $24.31 AMC Theatres gift card.

 If you're going to sell gift cards via resale sites, remember that doing your research can pay off.
 Here are a few tips to keep in mind:

 Gift cards from stores selling a wide variety of goods seem to have more value than those from niche retailers.
-We saw higher rates for stores such as Walmart, Target, and Amazon, as well as decent rates for Home Depot and Lowe's.
-But for gift cards from stores like Bath & Body Works or Hallmark, the sell and trade rates were notably lacking.
+We saw higher rates for stores such as Walmart and Target, as well as decent rates for Home Depot and Lowe's.
+But for gift cards from stores like Petco or Hallmark, the sell and trade rates were notably lacking.

-On CardCash, we found that a $25 Bath & Body Works gift card will only net you $18.25 in cash, or a maximum of $20.71 in trade.
+On CardCash, we found that a $25 Petco gift card will only net you $16.13 in cash, or a maximum of $17.90 if you trade.
 A Hallmark gift card is worth even less; you'll be lucky to receive $15 cash for a $25 card.

 Gift Card Granny

 Cardpool gives you a few choices for selling gift cards.
-Opting for payment via an Amazon gift card will purportedly net you up to 6% more; a $25 Walmart card could go for $23.45.
-If you listed that Walmart gift card for auction instead, Cardpool would recommend selling it for $23.79.
-If you choose to get a check for the same $25 card, that drops the value to $22.13.
-Want to list the gift card and receive payment by check?
-Cardpool suggests listing that $25 Walmart card for $22.44.
+Opting for payment via an Amazon gift card will purportedly net you up to 6% more; a $25 Walmart card could go for $18.55.
+If you choose to get a check for the same $25 card, that drops the value to $17.50.
+Want to head to an exchange location instead?
+They'll give out instant cash or gift cards in exchange for your own gift cards.